 The purpose of base salary compensation is to provide each executive with a competitive level of fixed cash compensation that is paid regularly throughout the year.
-The amount of base salary we pay our Chief Executive Officer is recommended by our compensation committee and determined by our Board, and the amount of base salary we pay each other executive is determined by our compensation committee, in each case, primarily based upon the range of salaries for similar positions at peer companies and takes into consideration the executive officer's skillset, experience, role, responsibilities, performance, and contributions to the company.
-Base salary is the only element of compensation that is fixed; the remainder of each executive officer's potential compensation is composed of variable compensation that is designed to incentivize shorter-term (annual) or longer-term performance of the company.
+The amount of base salary we pay to our Chief Executive Officer, including any increase therein, is recommended by our compensation committee and determined by our Board, and the amount of base salary we pay to each other executive officer, including any increase therein, is determined by our compensation committee, in each case, primarily based upon the range of salaries for similar positions at peer companies and taking into consideration the executive officer's skillset, experience, role, responsibilities, performance, and contributions to the company.
+Base salary is the only element of compensation that is fixed; the remainder of each executive officer's potential compensation consists of variable compensation that is designed to incentivize shorter-term (annual) or longer-term performance of the company.

-Following our compensation committee's review and evaluation of the base salaries of our executive officers, (i) our Board approved the 2022 annual base salary of \$648,438 for Dr. Harr and (ii) our compensation committee approved the 2022 annual base salary of \$533,832 for Dr. Agarwal.
-Our compensation committee established Mr. Cassidy's base salary at \$450,000 in connection with his commencement of employment in September 2022.
-The 2022 annual base salaries for Drs.
-Harr and Agarwal represented a 3.75% increase over their 2021 annual base salaries, which was consistent with the annual salary increase percentage applied to determine the 2022 salaries of our other executives and employees.
+Following our compensation committee's review and evaluation of the base salaries of our executive officers, (i) our Board approved the 2023 annual base salary of \$661,406 for Dr. Harr and (ii) our compensation committee approved the 2023 annual base salary of \$474,009 for Mr. Hardy.
+Our compensation committee established Dr. Williams' 2023 base salary at \$580,000 in connection with the commencement of his employment in April 2023.
+Dr. Harr's 2023 annual base salary represented a 2.0% increase over his 2022 annual base salary, which was consistent with the annual salary increase percentage applied to determine the 2023 salaries of our other executive officers, other than Mr. Hardy, whose 2023 annual base salary represented a 7.5% increase over his 2022 annual base salary in order to more closely align his salary with that provided by peer companies for similar positions.